OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The documentation of Wireshark offers many examples for [Capture Filters](https://wiki.wireshark.org/CaptureFilters "Capture Filters") that should help you to filter the traffic to get the information you want.

+To get a statistical summary of your packet capture to identify what to filter for, navigate to Statistics > Conversations and flip through the UDP and TCP tabs.
+You can quicky identify the most heavily used protocols by sorting this data by columns such as port numbers and number of packets.

 ### Setting up an Interception Proxy

-[Burp Suite](0x08a-Testing-Tools.md#burp-suite) is an integrated platform for security testing mobile and web applications.
+Working at the application layer, [Burp Suite](0x08a-Testing-Tools.md#burp-suite) is an integrated platform for security testing mobile and web applications.
 Its tools work together seamlessly to support the entire testing process, from initial mapping and analysis of attack surfaces to finding and exploiting security vulnerabilities.
 Burp Proxy operates as a web proxy server for Burp Suite, which is positioned as a man-in-the-middle between the browser and web server(s).
 Burp Suite allows you to intercept, inspect, and modify incoming and outgoing raw HTTP traffic.

 Setting up Burp to proxy your traffic is pretty straightforward.
 We assume that both your iOS device and host computer are connected to a Wi-Fi network that permits client-to-client traffic.
 If client-to-client traffic is not permitted, you can use usbmuxd to connect to Burp via USB.

 PortSwigger provides a good [tutorial on setting up an iOS device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an iOS device](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp\'s CA Certificate in an iOS Device").

+Alternatively, free and open source web proxies which work with iOS apps include [OWASP ZAP](https://www.zaproxy.org/) and [mitmproxy](https://mitmproxy.org/) (see: "[Quick Setup](https://docs.mitmproxy.org/stable/concepts-certificates/#quick-setup)" following installation).

 #### Using Burp via USB on a Jailbroken Device